Sign up to our Newsletter

 Northwestern University (Pritzker)

-• LSAT/GRE Scores: The median accepted LSAT score is 171
+• LSAT/GRE Scores: The median LSAT score of 2024’s matriculating class was 172

 • A Personal Statement: Share your goals, influences, decision to pursue a legal education, and more